lumberjack1970/EasyWeightforNX/README.md

 ### Captain Hook's Component Creator

 **Under the Hood**
 - Local: The tool creates the first sequential component labeled "-101".
 It then generates the next available number.
 These components aren't saved; they are created for you to save if you are satisfied with the outcome.
 The journal searches through your library, session, and memory for the component name you have set, checking for available or missing numbers to avoid duplication.
-The names for the components will be derived from the names of the solid bodies.
-If a solid body does not have an assigned name, the default name “Panel” will be used.
+The names for the components will be created from the names of the solid bodies.
+If a solid body does not have anything assigned, the default name “Panel” will be used.
+You can change this later in the code.
+See the Guide folder for screenshots on how to rename your solid bodies.

 - Teamcenter: The tool employs a two-round approach to ensure each component is sequentially numbered and accurately tracked in Teamcenter.
 You can use both the first and second rounds or only the second, depending on your requirements.
 See the code for configuration examples.